 Volume One of THE OUTLANDISH COMPANION (aka "OC") is a non-fiction book, supplying information, background, entertaining trivia and the answers to the many questions that readers asked me about the first four novels in my OUTLANDER series of books.
 It was first published in the U.S.A. in March, 2015.

 Volume One of the OC is an updated and revised version of the original, single-volume OUTLANDISH COMPANION, first published in 1999.
 By 2015, there were four more novels in the main OUTLANDER series (and quite a few other related books, to boot), so a second volume of the OC was added, a project which took several years.

-What Does The Revised COMPANION Contain?
+What Does The Revised OC Contain?

+How is the new OUTLANDISH COMPANION different from the original edition?
 To start with, there were two whole chapters (and a number of smaller items scattered here and there) of the original COMPANION that had become completely obsolete: the chapter about On-Line Communities and Resources (the internet has changed a lot since 1998 and most of the sites described no longer exist), and the chapter about "Work in Progress," which included several long excerpts from THE FIERY CROSS.
 Since that book’s been out for quite a long time, obviously those are no longer relevant.
 Scattered items through the book are outdated, such as a question in the FAQ section about whether OUTLANDER might ever become a movie and what I thought of the possibility.